ramyak-mehra/BlogApp/README.md

-# blogapp
+# Blog App

-A new Flutter project.
+A concept blog app with bloc architecture.
+Backed is written in django.

 ## Getting Started